ozmoroz/ozmoroz-blog-hugo/content/post/async-await/index.md

 In our case, it is a promise that *resolves* to a `number`.

-> 💡 `async` function only wraps the return result into a Promise if it is not already a promise.

-Therefore these three functions below are effectively the same:
+Therefore these two functions below are effectively the same:

 ```jsx
 async function myAsyncFunc() {